 This report considers the efforts of one state–Washington–to design a charter sector that meets the needs of students with disabilities.
 Supporters of charter schools in Washington were determined to build equity and inclusion into the design of the charter sector, which emerged after a controversial statewide initiative in 2012.
 Washington’s charter law includes a legal mandate to authorize charter schools designed to serve at-risk students and, as detailed below, philanthropic investments supported the development of an ecosystem of technical assistance and professional service providers designed to support the implementation of effective practices for educating students with disabilities.
 How these efforts have paid off and where they have proven insufficient provides a window into how education leaders–policymakers, authorizers, technical assistance providers, advocates, and funders–can act to support charter schools to meet the needs of all learners.

-The Charter School Advantage: How Charter Schools can Advance the Educational Solutions that Students with Disabilities Need
+The Charter School Advantage: How Charter Schools Can Advance the Educational Solutions that Students with Disabilities Need

 Key Audience: Charter School Leaders